tomas-ravalli/fcb-smart-booking/README.md

 ## Modeling

-The modeling approach is designed to accurately solve a single, critical business problem: predicting the final number of seats that will become available from season ticket holders. [cite_start]This is a classic supervised regression problem. [cite: 956] By deconstructing the problem into its key drivers, we can build a model that reliably forecasts this supply.
+The modeling approach is designed to accurately solve a single, critical business problem: predicting the final number of seats that will become available from season ticket holders.
+This is a classic supervised regression problem.
+By deconstructing the problem into its key drivers, we can build a model that reliably forecasts this supply.

 This approach creates a predictive asset that the business can use to make proactive decisions, turning a forecasting model into a direct revenue-generating tool.